Borra Caves: Biodiversity

+Laboratory observations with scanning electron microscope have also confirmed the presence of calcified bacteria, micro-rods, and needle calcite.
+Organic mats (yellow-orange in colour) are made up of mineralized filamentous bacteria, bacterial stalks, cells and sheaths.
+Thus, these studies have indicated that microorganisms have actively influenced the genesis of speleothems of the Borra Caves.
 The effect of microorganisms in the mats on the cave formation and their role on iron mineral precipitation has been further studied.
-A report indicates a link between iron–rich mats formation and iron precipitating bacteria.
+A study indicates a link between iron–rich mats formation and iron precipitating bacteria.